 Planning Your Visit

-Unlike Bogotá’s high location in the Andes, Medellín’s lower station at 1,495 meters means altitude sickness is rarely an issue.
-New arrivals might get a little winded walking up steep hilly sidewalks, but major health issues are unheard of.
+Unlike Bogotá’s high location in the Andes, Medellín’s lower station at around 4,900 feet means altitude sickness is rarely an issue.
+New arrivals might get a little winded walking up steep, hilly sidewalks, but major health issues are unheard of.

 Festivals & Special Events